Part 2. Simple pipeline (5 points)

 Linux source code to your assignment repository.

-Write the pipeline command you come up with in a file named README
+Write the pipeline command you come up with in a file named README.

-provides information about a project.
+Normally, a README provides information about a project.
 GitHub will display

-when you visit the web page for your repository
+the contents of your README when you visit the web page for your repository

-to GitHub).
+(after you have pushed the README to GitHub).
 You’ll use this same file

 several times to record the commands you come up with.